Planet of Fire: Broadcast and reception

 Writing for Radio Times, Patrick Mulkern gave the serial three stars out of five and observed that writer Peter Grimwade "laces his script with homosexual subtext", noting in particular the "male eye candy on display", arguing that "old sage Timanov’s mentoring of callow youth Malkon has a hint of pederasty" and also commenting on the "unmistakably phallic object" hauled from the seabed and fondled by Howard, Curt and Peri.
 Paul Cornell, Martin Day and Keith Topping, authors of The Discontinuity Guide, thought that new companion Peri made a good impression, helped by some decent lines.
 They said "As a whole the story is less than the sum of its parts: not a great deal happens, but it is competently written, and the location filming is excellent."

 The serial was also positively reviewed by Arnold T Blumberg of IGN who said it had "a lot to recommend" with "beautiful location work" and effective sets.
 Blumberg also praised the performances of Anthony Ainley who was "far more menancing" as the Master than he had been previously, and Peter Wyngarde, an "excellent choice" for the role of a religious leader.

 Commercial releases

 In print

 A novelisation of this serial, written by Peter Grimwade, was published by Target Books in October 1984.
-A prologue juxtaposing the crash of the vessel Professor Foster is salvaging with the crash of the Trion ship carrying Turlough's family to Sarn opens the novelisation.
-The Master's teasing last line "Won't you save your own..." is removed.

 Home media

 Planet of Fire was released on VHS in September 1998.
 The DVD was released in June 2010, with commentary by Peter Davison, Nicola Bryant, Mark Strickson and Fiona Cumming, as part of the box set Kamelion Tales along with The King's Demons.
-It also contained a Special Edition edit of the story overseen by director Fiona Cumming.
-The special edition edit also included a specially filmed prequel before the opening titles.
-At a mere 66 minutes it is the shortest and the most edited of the special editions.

-This serial was also released as part of the Doctor Who DVD Files in Issue 116 on 12 June 2013.